TosinGeorge/TosinGeorge/README.md

 - 👋 Hi, I’m @TosinGeorge
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 Experienced using Power BI, Tableau, Python and SQL
-- 💞️ I’m looking for Data science internships.
+- 💞️ I’m looking for Data science jobs/internships.
 - 📫 You can reach me on tosingeorge01@gmail.com

 <!---